DSI-FDI/final-project/dsi_millestone_1.md

 We have created a group of questions for our interviews.
 We have grouped them to go from general/soft questions to deeper and more targeted questions.

-There are a plenty of questions, but the idea is not to use all of them in our experimental interviews,but to have a general structure.
+Even though there are plenty of questions, the idea is not to use all of them in our experimental interviews.
+Rather, we want to have a general structure.
 We will adapt the questions depending on the conversation or insights we receive from the user on our interviews.
 The full questions and answers can be found in the interview transcripts provided.

-Also, we will make some short interviews (around 5 minutes) to get some inputs and a general perspective.
-And also we will make some long and mid-length interviews (around 20 minutes) for a reduced group of targeted users to gain deeper knowledge.
+We will make some short interviews (around 5 minutes) to get some general input and perspective in conjunction with long and mid-length interviews (around 20 minutes) for a reduced group of targeted users to gain deeper knowledge.

 ### Get to know the user:

 - What is your name?
 - How old are you?
-- What do you study?
+- What do/did you study?
 When?
+Where?
-- Are you single or partnered?
+- Are you single?
 - Tell us more about your love adventures
 - Do you like men or women?

 ### Dating skills:

 - Where and how do you meet new girls or boys?
 - Where do you normally like to make a date?
 - How do you feel while dating?
-- On what situations do you feel: comfortable, shy...?
+- When would you say you feel most comfortable?
+And most shy?
-- What is your strategy to date a girl or boy?.
+- What is your strategy for dating?.
-- How do you like to treat woman/man during the date?
+- How do you like to treat the other person during the date?

 ### Friends/Apps help: